blah-buttery/particle-detection/README.md

 ```

 ### Adding or Updating Saved Models
+Models save automatically when trained.
 To add or update models in the saved_models/ directory:

-1. Save the model in the directory.
-2. Track the file type with Git LFS:
+1. Track the file type with Git LFS:
     ```bash
     git lfs track "*.pth"
     ```
-3. Commit and push:
+2. Commit and push:
     ```bash
-    git add saved_models/<model-file>
+    git add saved_models/<model-folder>/<model-file>
     git commit -m "Add new model"
     git push origin main
     ```

-## Notebooks
+## Examples
-The notebooks directory contains Jupyter Notebook examples for:
+The examples directory contains Jupyter Notebook examples for:

 1. Running experiments: Pre-configured examples to train or evaluate the model on sample datasets.
 2. Viewing results: Visualizations of original and reconstructed images from the model, along with clustering results.